bakencity/com5002_referral_assessment/README.md

 Answer: /admin/get.php

-4.6 Which endpoints contacted the C2 infrastructure?
+4.6 At least two Frothly endpoints contact the adversary’s command and control infrastructure.
+What are their short hostnames?
 Query

 index=botsv3 sourcetype=stream:* dest_ip="45.77.53.176"